lemoine-py/Double-pendulum/README.md

 3. `Global Lyapunov`: plots produced with global_lyapunov.py
 4. `Local Lyapunov spin-ups`: plots produced with local_lyapunov_spinup.py

+> Caution: most of the colormaps have mistakenly produced with $\theta_1$ as the label of the x-axis, and $\theta_2$ as the label of the y-axis.
+This is a mistake, and the labels should be swapped.

 ### __Python codes__

 These files contain the main codes used to produce the results (mainly represented in graphs) of the project.